robcarver17/pysystemtrade/DONE_TO_DO.md

 ## Version 0.24.0 ACTIVE

-Fixed bugs relating to building multiple and adjusted prices Slight refactoring of futuresContractPrices objects
+Fixed bugs relating to building multiple and adjusted prices Slight refactoring of futuresContractPrices objects.
+These only have FINAL, not CLOSE or SETTLE prices now.

 ## Version 0.23.0